School Street FAQs

 School Streets are being developed to help promote Active Travel, Health and Wellbeing at the school gate, by creating a car free or low traffic zone that can help reduce pollution, improve road safety, promote walking and cycling and improve visibility of the school within its community.

-Whilst not all schools may be able to have a car free school street, the trial aims to work with all schools to identify their understanding of School Streets and promote actions that encourage Active Travel, Health and Wellbeing and work with schools to access initiatives and education to support pupils, staff and parents.
+Whilst not all schools may be able to have a car free school street, the schemes aim to work with all schools to identify their understanding of School Streets and promote actions that encourage Active Travel, Health and Wellbeing and work with schools to access initiatives and education to support pupils, staff and parents.

 How do School Streets work?